SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/index.md

 **Actions:**

 1. You must upgrade to SuperOffice 7.5 first!
-2. Then complete the upgrade to 8.0
+2. Then complete the upgrade to SuperOffice 8.0

 <!-- Referenced links -->
 [1]: crm-server.md